AntonioND/libugba/readme.rst

 the GBA hardware, and it would be a good idea to test the code against a different emulator to have a second opinion.

+Note that this is still a very early version of the library.
+The public interface is likely to change.
+Expect breaking changes every now and then.

 The GBA version of the library is a static library licensed under the MIT license.
 The PC version of the library is a dynamic library licensed under the LGPL-3.0 license.